StrongSand94191/schoolnotes/Chem/Significant Figures.md

 4. Zeros and coefficients in scientific notation are significant.
 5. Leading zeros are not significant.
 6. Zeros at the end of a large number without a decimal are not significant.
+7. When multiplying or dividing, use the answer with the least amount of significant figures.

 ### Examples:
 1. 1234~~0~~ - 4 significant digits